HealthyStock

 Cefuroxime for Ear Infection

-Cefuroxime axetil also appears to be effective for the treatment of otitis media in children when administered for 5days.
+Short 5-days regimen of cefuroxime axetil also appears to be effective for the treatment of otitis media in children.
 In a randomized study in children 3 months to 12 years of age with acute otitis media, a satisfactory bacteriologic response (cure or presumed cure) was obtained in 92% of those who received a 5-day regimen of cefuroxime axetil (30 mg/kg daily given in 2 divided doses), 84% of those who received a 10-day regimen or cefuroxime axetil (30 mg/kg daily given in 2 divided doses), or 95% of those who received a 10-day regimen of Augmentin (40 mg/kg daily given in 3 divided doses).

-There is evidence from a randomized study in children 6–36 months of age with acute otitis media that a 5-day regimen of cefuroxime axetil is as effective as and may be better tolerated than an 8- or 10-day regimen of Augmentin1.
-Some doctors caution that short-term antibiotic regimens (i.e., 5 days or less) may not be appropriate for the treatment of otitis media in children younger than 2 years of age or for those with underlying disease, recurrent or persistent otitis media, or perforated tympanic membranes and spontaneous purulent drainage.
+Some doctors caution that short-term antibiotic regimens (5 days or less) may not be appropriate for the treatment of otitis media in children younger than 2 years of age or for those with underlying disease, recurrent or persistent otitis media, or perforated tympanic membranes and spontaneous purulent drainage.

 Cefuroxime for Pharyngitis and Tonsillitis (Strep Throat)

-Cefuroxime axetil is used for the treatment of pharyngitis and tonsillitis caused by streptococcal pharyngitis (group A beta-hemolytic streptococci).
+Cefuroxime axetil is officially labeled for the treatment of streptococcal pharyngitis and tonsillitis caused by group A beta-hemolytic streptococci.

-A 10-day course of cefuroxime is highly effective for the treatment of streptococcal pharyngitis and tonsillitis.
-In addition, results of a prospective, randomized study in children 2–15 years of age indicate that a 4-day regimen of cefuroxime axetil (20 mg/kg of cefuroxime in 2 divided doses daily) also provides successful treatment.
-The symptoms improvement rate was 94.8% in children who received the 4-day cefuroxime.
-30 days after treatment, the infection relapse rate was 2.8%.
+Cefuroxime is highly effective for the treatment of streptococcal pharyngitis and tonsillitis.
+In addition, short-course (4–5 day) of cefuroxime axetil also provides successful treatment.
+In clinical study5 the symptoms improvement rate was 94.8% in children who received the 4-day cefuroxime.
+30 days after treatment, the infection relapse rate was only 2.8%.

 Pharmacological characteristics